-Most stress fractures do not require surgery, but there are some exceptions. if the bone fails to heal with non-surgical treatment, surgery will be required and will typically involve either using screws to secure the bone or grafting new bone into the space that the fracture has left open (10).
+If the bone doesn’t heal correctly with non-surgical treatment, surgery may be required.
+This typically involves either using screws to secure the bone or grafting new bone into the space that the fracture has left open.

 Despite being painful and inconvenient, stress fractures are frequently mild injuries that can be treated non-surgically.
 Generally, a combination of pain medication, rest and a non-weight bearing device enabling movement without putting weight on the injured limb are all that is needed to reach full recovery.
 Remember, if prescribed a non-weight bearing period, it is very important to choose the medical device that will work best for your lifestyle.
 Initial medical treatment should be followed by physical therapy, to enable timely recovery and avoidance of future stress fractures.